-"This Old House," with new host John Boehner: John shows a wealthy family in a decaying mansion how to save money and increase efficiency by doing no renovations and refusing to pay old debts.
-Cohost Norm Abrams disagrees.
-Next week: repeat episode.
-(Tim Livengood, Columbia) Winner of the More Cowbell cowbell: "Turnabout for Ted": Sen. Ted Cruz visits a preschool and surprise - he's the teacher today!
-Ted's challenge is to persuade all the tykes to cooperate - even the little boy who screams all day and isn't interested in anything the other kids want to do - so they can complete their class project before recess.
-(Laurie Tompkins, Rockville) Miley Cyrus on "Toddlers and Tiaras": Ms. Cyrus counsels the young pageant contestants on the dangers of being typecast as cute children and demonstrates her technique for earning respect as a serious artist.
-(Gary Crockett, Chevy "Angela Merkel, Up Close and Personal": The NSA begins recycling its old cellphone recordings with some classics from the archives.
-This week the German chancellor shares a few choice comments after her unauthorized back rub from George W. Bush in 2006.
-(Frank Osen, Pasadena, Calif.) lovely women, and must persuade one of them to marry him.
-He and his bride must then attempt to stay married for the remainder of the 30- "George Zimmerman, Kindergarten Cop" follows the dauntless Floridian in his new job as kindergarten teacher and incognito school security guard.
+- "The Ex Factor": In this mashup of "The Bachelor" and "Beat the Clock," Larry King is surrounded by a bevy of lovely women, and must persuade one of them to marry him.
+He and his bride must then attempt to stay married for the remainder of the 30-minute show.
+(Brendan Beary, Great Mills, Md.) - "George Zimmerman, Kindergarten Cop" follows the dauntless Floridian in his new job as kindergarten teacher and incognito school security guard.
 Will anyone wear a hoodie to class?
 Will the kids talk back to the teacher?
 Watch a community at ease under the protection of a "good guy with a gun."
-(Dan Ramish, Washington) "The Amazing Racist": Paula Deen, Marge Schott, Jimmy the Greek and Al Campanis travel around the world vving to insult as many different nationalities, ethnic groups and religions as they can.
-(Michael Levy, Silver Spring) "What Not to Wear, Sochi Edition": Host Vladimir Putin (formerly of "Black Eyes for Queer Guys") tours the Olympics venues, rounding up suspects and sending them to fashion re-education camp.
+(Dan Ramish, Washington) - "The Amazing Racist": Paula Deen, Marge Schott, Jimmy the Greek and Al Campanis travel around the world vying to insult as many different nationalities, ethnic groups and religions as they can.
+(Michael Levy, Silver Spring, Md.) - "What Not to Wear, Sochi Edition": Host Vladimir Putin (formerly of "Black Eyes for Queer Guys") tours the Olympics venues, rounding up suspects and sending them to fashion re-education camp.
 This week: how to accent a rainbow T-shirt with tar and feathers.
-(Frank Osen) "What Knot to Wear": A behind-thescenes look at Lady Gaga's bondage fashion videos.
-(Chris Doyle, Ponder, Chuck Norris was on "Flip That House," but he got bored after a while.
-(Barbara Turner, Takoma Park) "Burnt Citrus Is the New Black": Martha Stewart pays a nostalgic visit back to the pen.
-(Dan Ramish) Michael Richards at the Apollo: To show solidarity with his audience, the comic plans to perform in blackface.
-(Joel R. Malkin, Arlington, a First "Celebrity Retox": Lindsay Lohan and Charlie Sheen counsel recovering recoverers through the process of dehab.
-(Frank Osen) William "Refrigerator" Perry returns to Chicago to guide his old NFL team in a high-carb nutrition regimen in ESPN's "Build-a-Bear Workshop."
-(Craig Dykstra, Centreville) "Casting Calls": Nicolas Cage calls every producer in the Los Angeles phone directory in the hopes of being cast in a movie that doesn't suck.
-Tonight: A through C. (Neal Starkman, Seattle) Juice the Bogey Hunter: After his release from prison, O.J. continues his relentless pursuit of the Real Killer and par.
+(Frank Osen) - "What Knot to Wear": A behind-the-scenes look at Lady Gaga's bondage fashion videos.
+(Chris Doyle, Ponder, Tex.) - Chuck Norris was on "Flip That House," but he got bored after a while.
+(Barbara Turner, Takoma Park, Md.) - "Burnt Citrus Is the New Black": Martha Stewart pays a nostalgic visit back to the pen.
+(Dan Ramish) - Michael Richards at the Apollo: To show solidarity with his audience, the comic plans to perform in blackface.
+(Joel R. Malkin, Arlington, Va., a First Offender) - "Celebrity Retox": Lindsay Lohan and Charlie Sheen counsel recovering recoverers through the process of dehab.
+(Frank Osen) - William "Refrigerator" Perry returns to Chicago to guide his old NFL team in a high-carb nutrition regimen in ESPN's "Build-a-Bear Workshop."
+(Craig Dykstra, Centreville, Va.) - "Casting Calls": Nicolas Cage calls every producer in the Los Angeles phone directory in the hopes of being cast in a movie that doesn't suck.
+Tonight: A through C. (Neal Starkman, Seattle)

+Juice the Bogey Hunter: After his release from prison, O.J. continues his relentless pursuit of the Real Killer and par.
 (John Folse, Bryans Road, Md.)

 The Clog Whisperer: Joe "The Plumber" Wurzelbacher finally gets his contractor's license.
+(Jeff Contompasis, Ashburn, Va.)

-(Jeff Contompasis, Ashburn) Bear Grylls in "Surviving the Kardashians": Armed with a hunting knife and a roll of duct tape, the survivalist wades into a den of superficiality to face a week of shopping, partying, scandalmongering and applying eyeliner.
+Bear Grylls in "Surviving the Kardashians": Armed with a hunting knife and a roll of duct tape, the survivalist wades into a den of superficiality to face a week of shopping, partying, scandal-mongering and applying eyeliner.
 (Jeff Brechlin, Eagan, Minn.)

 "America's Got Talons:" Who will be able to outsnark Joan Rivers?
+(Craig Dykstra)

-(Craig Dvkstra) "Where'd It Go?": Each week John Boehner leads a crew around the world - through the Amazon rain forest, across the Gobi desert, beneath the Indian Ocean - in search of his spine.
+"Where'd It Go?": Each week John Boehner leads a crew around the world - through the Amazon rain forest, across the Gobi desert, beneath the Indian Ocean - in search of his spine.
 Tonight: Could it be in an abandoned Kentucky mine?
-(Neal Starkman, whose entry actually had the House speaker searching for a pair of more intimate body parts) Still running - deadline Monday night: Our contest for bogus explanations of the origins of common expressions: See bit.ly/invite1046.
-PAUL CLIFFORD.
+(Neal Starkman, whose entry actually had the House speaker searching for a pair of more intimate body parts)

+Still running - deadline Monday night: Our contest for bogus explanations of the origins of common expressions: See bit.ly/invite1046.